LacunaOmnibus/MontyLacuna/README.md

   - blackholegenerator
     - oopified
   - development
+    - cancel oopified
+    - CHECK The two subsidize methods still need to be oopified
   - distributioncenter
   - embassy
     - What I could test works, but testing of several methods would require making a test